 The mission has a strong Recce flavour.
 It is presented and supported by the legendary Recces during an ambush moon – mountain bikers and trail runners will experience a full moon making it ideal for a surprise ambush.

-The Recce Mission consists of the MTB Mission, the Trail Mission and the Dual Mission ultra endurance events.
-Each event has a call-sign referring to the cut-off time and the route’s estimated distance and elevation gain.
+The Recce Mission consists of the MTB, Trail and Dual Mission ultra endurance events.
+Each event has a call-sign referring to the estimated finish time and the route’s estimated distance and elevation gain.

 The Recce ‘Jammie’ is MTB, Trail Running and Trail Running / MTB combo support events on the Recce Mission routes.
 ‘Jammie’ is the terminology used for Special Forces support personnel that are not directly involved in a mission, but critical to the outcome and success of any mission.

-The Recce Mission passes through iconic and unique landscapes, including Verlorenvallei wetlands – an international RAMSAR site, the Eastern Escarpment, the Kwena Basin, the Steenkampsberg Pass and Die Berg – which is the highest point in the northern part of the country, natural forests and plantations, idyllic and remote valleys, gorges, waterfalls and more.
+The Recce Mission passes through iconic and unique landscapes, including the Eastern Escarpment, Helvetia forests, Verloren Vallei wetlands – an international RAMSAR site, the Eastern Escarpment, the Steenkampsberg and De Berg – which is the highest point in the northern part of the country, natural forests and plantations, idyllic and remote valleys, gorges, waterfalls and more.

 River crossings, darkness and tiredness on energy sapping ascents and treacherous descents, as well as ‘hostile’ activities or ‘no-go’ zones along the routes will add to the adventure but may compromise or delay progress to the target zone, and back to the Recce Base.